 Make the Poblano Puree in a Food Processor

 I prefer using a food processor for my poblano puree.
 It is "more fun."
 Maybe I like the way the blade whirs?
 Who knows.

 Make the Poblano Puree in a Blender

 It's good to have options.

 Just like my Restaurant-Style Mexican Rice, Green Rice is cooked in a small amount of oil, pilaf-style (while it's still crunchy).
 This helps ensure the grains are separated and fluffy by the end.

 While the Chronicle recipe finishes on the stove-top, I followed the Mexican Rice method and finished my rice in the oven.
 Why mess with a good thing?

 Once the rice is out of the oven, fluff it with a fork, taste for salt and pepper, and garnish with a few cilantro leaves if you want.

-Green Rice is great on the side of all your favorite Mexican dishes (such as these enchiladas as shown in the photos).
+Green Rice is great on the side of all your favorite Mexican dishes.
 I love it on burritos, on salads, and even plain garnished with cheese and sour cream.

 - 2 cloves garlic